Southern Amateur

 The Southern Amateur is an amateur golf tournament.
 It has been played since 1902 and is organized by the Southern Golf Association.
 From 1902 to 1963, it was played at match play.
 Since 1964, it has been played at stroke play.
+Nelson Whitney won the tournament a record five times.

 In December 2021, the Southern Amateur joined with six other tournaments to form the Elite Amateur Golf Series.